OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-27.md

 ## Numbers 27:10

-If he has no brothers, give his inheritance to his father's brothers.
+If he has no brothers, assign his inheritance to his father's brothers.

 ## Numbers 27:11